MrScripty/Studio-Whip/rust/documentation/modules.md

 # Modules in `rusty_whip`

 This document lists all files in the `rusty_whip` project, a Vulkan-based graphics application forming the foundation of an advanced 2D/3D GUI system for digital entertainment production.
 Each entry summarizes its purpose, key components, and relationships, reflecting the state after implementing depth sorting, orthographic projection, window resizing, GUI behaviors, and a restructured directory layout as of March 13, 2025.
+Notably, `render_engine.rs` has been split into smaller modules within `rendering/` for improved modularity and maintainability.

 ---